 Gloria Swanson's film career was not revitalized by the film.
 The actress was disappointed to see that all the parts she was offered subsequently were watered down versions of Norma Desmond.
 Ultimately she retired completely from films, making only sporadic appearances, notably in Airport 1975 (1974).

 Billy Wilder wanted Hedy Lamarr to appear in a cameo in the scene where Norma and Joe visit Cecil B. DeMille at Paramount.
 As deMille was directing Lamarr at the time in Samson and Delilah (1949), this would have been no problem.
 However, deMille insisted that Lamarr be paid $25,000 for the privilege so the idea was quickly dropped.

 Jay Livingston, Ray Evans:

 The Paramount songwriting duo are seen at the piano at Artie Green's New Years party.
 They are singing a parody of their song, "Buttons and Bows," from the movie The Paleface (1948), for which they won an Oscar in 1949, the year Sunset Blvd.
 (1950) was made.
-(Ironically, in the parody they are singing, they lament that "Hollywood to us ain't been so good")

 The trivia items below may give away important plot points.